-after Capetown, we headed north to Johannesburg, which is so different from Capetown.
-Jo’burg is a city, a true city, it reminded me a lot of home (NYC). in both cities we experienced a warm welcome from friends that lived there…that always makes a trip a bit nicer. like minded locals always know where the good food is, the cool places to hang out, and the must see spots. upon arrival we were met at local outdoor happy hour spot around a pool, in an urban area that seems to be experiencing a revitalization, Maboneng. the first thing i noticed was the fabulous fashions, every had their own vibe an creative energy, it was like how i imagine Brooklyn would be today, without gentrification. the energy is amazing!
+After Capetown, we headed north to Johannesburg, which is so different from Capetown.
+Jo’burg is a city, a true city, it reminded me a lot of home (NYC).
+In both cities we experienced a warm welcome from friends that lived there…that always makes a trip a bit nicer.
+Like minded locals always know where the good food is, the cool places to hang out, and the must see spots.
+Upon arrival we were met at local outdoor happy hour spot around a pool, in an urban area that seems to be experiencing a revitalization, Maboneng.
+The first thing I noticed was the fabulous fashions, everyone had their own vibe an creative energy, it was like how I imagine Brooklyn would be today, without gentrification.
+The energy is amazing!

 As you know, apartheid recently ended in South Africa, but the effects are very noticeable in both cities.
 Mandela is highly regarded and his face is depicted everywhere, seeing so much love for him and his vision was empowering.
 I highly recommend a visit to the Apartheid Museum in Jo’burg, and give yourself plenty of time to emerge yourself in the experience.